knassar/sate-cms/docs-source/content/plugins/sate-plugins.md

 This is actually the Sate Page default plugins declaration.
 It declares three plugins available to every page: two instances of sate-breadcrumbs, and one instance of sate-sequenceNav.

-Once a plugin is declared, it is instantiated using either the simple syntax:
+Once a plugin is instantiated, it is included in a page using either the simple syntax:

 {{=<% %>=}}

     {{{plugin-pluginName}}}

-Or in cases where you wish to further configure or override a particular instance, the more complex syntax:
+Or in cases where you wish to further configure or override a particular instance, the more complex Render-time Configuration syntax:

     {{#plugin-pluginName}}
     {